 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GH3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH3 was succeeded by the Panasonic GH4.
+Both the 1DX Mark II and the GH3 have been discontinued, but can regularly be found used on eBay.
+The GH3 was replaced by the Panasonic GH4, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic GH3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.